White-Collar Labor

 Commentary

-White‑Collar Labor remains in expansion territory at a composite score of 52.7, driven by elevated hiring deterioration and claims spillover.
+White‑Collar Labor remains in an active expansion phase with a composite score of 52.1, driven by elevated hiring deterioration (58.2) and claims spillover (56.0).